ahuynh0730/CS-344/Block 1/Exercise 1/README.md

 		$ allLines
 		83            # Notice this total is the sum of all previous totals

-The solution given is named allLines(instructor's solution)
+The solution given is named allLines(instructor's solution) inside of dir.